isomerpages/govtech-stp/_hong-kong/00c-atb-terms-and-condition.md

 <ol style="font-size:20px;"; list-style-type: decimal;">

-An Air Travel Pass holder must:
+<li>An Air Travel Pass holder must:

 <ol style="font-size:20px; list-style-type: lower-latin;">
 <li>Have only been in Hong Kong, or both Hong Kong and Singapore, in the last 14 consecutive days before departing from Hong Kong;</li>